rbergm/PostBOUND/docs/source/10minutes.rst

     results

-If you want to export the results to a CSV file, you can use :func:`prepare_export() <postbound.experiments.executor.prepare_export>` to serialize all columns to JSON as necessary.
+If you want to export the results to a CSV file, you can use :func:`prepare_export() <postbound.experiments.bench.prepare_export>` to serialize all columns to JSON as necessary.
+Even simpler, you can pass a file to the *progressive_output* parameter to automatically flush all results to disk as soon as they arrive.

-The :class:`QueryPreparationService <postbound.experiments.executor.QueryPreparationService>` enables you to customize the execution of the queries.
+The :class:`QueryPreparation <postbound.experiments.bench.QueryPreparation>` enables you to customize the execution of the queries.
 For example, you can ensure that all queries are executed as *EXPLAIN ANALYZE* to capture their query plans, or you can prewarm the shared buffer before execution to ensure that timing measurements are not affected by I/O activity.